9 Sampling

 • Example: the Literary Digest poll excludes people not in phone books.

-• How to avoid: Examine the sampling frame and the method of sampling.
+• How to avoid: Randomly sample, and improve overlap of sampling frame and population.

 • Response bias occurs because people don’t always respond truthfully.
 Survey designers pay special detail to the nature and wording of questions to avoid this type of bias.